Marcel D'Agneau

 Bayswater.
 A note left with the victim refers to

 Jabez Wilson.
-Visiting the murder site they discover
+Visiting the murder site they

-own mix.
-Watson unknowingly encounters the impostor,
+be of Holmes's own mix.
+Watson unknowingly

-and a second murder is accompanied by a note
+encounters the impostor, and a second murder is

-referring to Grimesby Roylott.
-Again, the victim's
+Roylott.
+Again, the victim's wife claims that he

-wife claims that he had had contact with Holmes.
+had had contact with Holmes.

 Mycroft brings news of a third murder,

 this time accompanied by five orange pips.
-He tells
+He

-Holmes's behaviour, and with Holmes having
+about Holmes's behaviour, and with Holmes having

 disappeared, Watson consults Freud, who is staying